mrkamel/cassandra_store/README.md

   self.id ||= generate_timeuuid
 ```

-Please note, CassandraRecord never auto-assigns any values for you, but you
+Please note, CassandraStore never auto-assigns any values for you, but you
 have to assign them.
 You can pass a timestamp to `generate_timeuuid` as well:

 ```ruby